Miscegenation in Asia: Japan

 Inter-ethnic marriage in Japan dates back to the 7th century, when Chinese and Korean immigrants began intermarrying with the local Japanese population.
 In the 1590s, over 50,000 Koreans were forcibly brought to Japan during Hideyoshi's invasions of Korea, where they intermarried with the local population.
 In the 16th and 17th centuries, around 58,000 Japanese travelled abroad, many of whom intermarried with the local women in Southeast Asia.
 During the anti-Christian persecutions in 1596, many Japanese Christians fled to Macau and other Portuguese colonies such as Goa, where there was a community of Japanese slaves and traders by the early 17th century.
 Intermarriage with the local populations in these Portuguese colonies also took place.
 Portuguese traders in Japan also intermarried with the local Christian women.

+During the anti-Christian persecutions in 1596, many Japanese Christians fled to Macau and other Portuguese colonies such as Goa, where there was a community of Japanese slaves and traders by the early 17th century.
+The Japanese slaves were brought or captured by Portuguese traders from Japan.
+Intermarriage with the local populations in these Portuguese colonies also took place.
+Marriage and sexual relations between European merchants and Japanese women was usual during this period.

 From the 15th century, Chinese, Korean and other Far Eastern visitors frequented brothels in Japan.
 This practice later continued among visitors from the "Western Regions", mainly European traders.
 This began with the arrival of Portuguese ships to Japan in the 16th century.
 Portuguese visitors and their South Asian (and sometimes African) crewmembers often engaged in slavery in Japan, where they bought Japanese slaves who were then taken to Macau and other Portuguese colonies in Southeast Asia, the Americas, and India.
 Later European East India companies, including those of the Dutch and British, also engaged in prostitution in Japan.
 Marriage and sexual relations between European merchants and Japanese women was usual during this period.